Provincial Inventory - Frequently Asked Questions

-The data collected for the National Inventory Report–from which the Provincial Inventory takes its estimates–comes from various sources and is not completely disaggregated to conventional industry sectors.
+The data collected for the National Inventory Report, which the Provincial Inventory uses for its estimates, come from various sources and are not completely disaggregated to conventional industry sectors.
 Industrial GHG emissions from facilities emitting over 10,000 tonnes of CO2e annually in B.C. are published under the B.C.
 Greenhouse Gas Emission Reporting Regulation.

-How does the Provincial Inventory relate to other B.C. government initiatives involving greenhouse gas emissions data — such as Carbon Neutral Government and facility reporting under the B.C.
+How does the Provincial Inventory relate to other B.C. government initiatives involving GHG emissions data, such as Carbon Neutral Government and facility reporting under the B.C.
 Greenhouse Gas Emission Reporting Regulation?

 The Provincial Inventory provides a comprehensive picture of province-wide GHG emissions.
 Other reporting initiatives provide GHG information for components of the B.C. economy to address specific objectives that may have differing data, analysis and communications needs.

 What implications does back-casting of Provincial Inventory data have on the CleanBC modelling results?